DDH2004/PANW-IT-SWE-Hackathon/README.md

 * Subscriptions: `GET /subscriptions`
 * Anomalies: `GET /anomalies/` (outliers + duplicate groups) and `POST /anomalies/dedupe` (permanent removal of selected duplicate transaction IDs; confirmation shown in UI).
 Deletions are irreversible (no undo log retained).
 * Forecast (AI + fallback): `GET /forecast` (daily spend projection with optional Prophet confidence intervals)

+### Subscriptions Resolve UX
+The Subscriptions page supports a client-side "resolve" action to hide items you've reviewed or cancelled:
+* Clicking "Review / Cancel / Resolve" marks the merchant as resolved and removes it from the active grid.
+* A toggle reveals a dimmed Resolved section (ordered separately at the bottom) so you can still audit past items.
+* Counts for unresolved vs resolved are shown; a "Reset Resolved" control clears local state.
+* Persistence uses `localStorage` (`resolved_subscriptions_v1`); no backend mutation yet (safe experimentation, multi-device sync pending future server endpoint).
+* Roadmap option: promote resolved state to backend (ignored/whitelisted subscriptions) + re-surface when spending pattern changes materially.

 ### Forecasting Details
 The system attempts an AI-based forecast using Facebook/Meta Prophet if the library is installed and there is sufficient historical transaction span (>= ~45 days of daily data).
 If Prophet is unavailable or data is insufficient, it falls back to a simple average daily spend projection.